sirsbusiso/TaskTracker.API/SOLUTION.md

 The architecture approach used is DDD with traditional repository pattern.

-Clean soliuton that adhere to SOLID principle to promote clease code and easy maintenance
+Clean soliuton that adhere to SOLID principle to promote clean code and easy maintenance

-Did I encouter any issue that I needed to solve quickly?
+Did I encounter any issue that I needed to solve quickly?

 - No, no major issue encounted fortunately except for normal build issues